turingschool-examples/intro-to-CSS-transitions/README.md

 }
 ```

-Since we really are simply animating all the animatable properties here, we can write it a more concise way by setting the `transition-property` to `all`:
+Since we really are simply animating all the animatable properties here, we can write it a more concise way by setting the `transition-property` to `all`, but note that when we do this we lose the different transition durations we applied when we were explicitly targeting our CSS properties:

 ```css
 div {